-The vulnerability analysis shows that none of the identified vulnerabilities in the intended environment of the TOE is exploitable.
-For all identified vulnerabilities no attack is identified for attack potential "High".
+The analysis of the vulnerabilities show that none of the identified potential vulnerabilities in the intended environment of the TOE is exploitable.
+For all identified potential vulnerabilities no attack with respect to the given security target can be identified.

-The evaluator has continued searching for vulnerabilities especially during the preparation and realisation of its own testing.
-At the beginning penetration tests against "obvious" vulnerabilities were provided (portscan, vulnerability check etc).
-These were done with an own tool of the ITSEF (Tajanas).
-Tajanas implements nessus and nmap.
-The testing was performed direct after installation as well as after activating services.
-To outline further penetration tests, the "onion skins model" and self protection functions of the TOE were analysed as starting points.
-Therefore the ITSEF has provided tests with high communication load to activate self protection functions.
-Furthermore the system console of the ALG was tested - this interface is not available to an attacker according to the assumptions.
-These tests exert a negative influence to important components (especially terminate processes), trying to suspend security functions.
+The evaluator has continued searching for vulnerabilities especially during the preparation and realisation of his own testing.
+At the beginning penetration against obvious vulnerabilities were provided (portscan, vulnerability check etc).
+This was done with an own tool from secuvera (Tajanas).
+This tool implements nmap and OpenVAS.
+This testing was performed directly after installation as well as after activating services.

-For this product the border between functional and penetration testing is merging because the product contains a lot of self protection functions.
+To outline further penetration tests the evaluator has done a structured vulnerability analysis.
+Therefore the ITSEF has performed tests with high communication load to exercise self-protection functions and test auditing functions.
+Furthermore testing was provided using the system console of the ALG (this interface is usually not available to an attacker).
+This tests invoke negative influence to important components (especially terminate processes), trying to suspend security functions.
+For this evaluation the border between functional and penetration testing was merging because the product contains a lot of self protection functions.

-Penetration testing of the evaluators have shown that there are none exploitable vulnerabilities in the assumed environment for an attacker with the attack potential "High".
+Penetration testing of the evaluators has shown that there are none exploitable vulnerabilities in the assumed environment and the given attack potential, i.e. AVA_VAN.5.